 Additionally, Social Warfare comes with its unique Frame Buster feature.
 Frame Buster prevents shady marketing programs like Sniply from stealing your website’s content.

 Sniply is a service that allows users to create shareable links of your content while adding their own floating call to action buttons on top of your pages.
-In the end, Sniply links suck because even though they can increase your website’s traffic, they can negatively impact your conversions!
+In the end, Sniply links suck because even though they can increase your website’s traffic, they can negatively impact your conversions.

 Another cool Social Warfare feature that few plugins offer is a Click-to-Tweet button.
 Essentially, the Click-to-Tweet feature makes it easier for your readers to share an important line of content you want to emphasize by placing an attractive Twitter share card within your posts.
+Note that if you use Thrive Architect, you've already got a built-in feature to do this.

 Finally, a major benefit Social Warfare provides users with is its share count recovery feature.
 If you need to change your permalink structure or switch from http to https, Social Warfare can help you recover your hard earned share counts to maintain your site’s social proof.